CumulusNetworks/docs/content/cumulus-linux-52/System-Configuration/Date-and-Time/SyncE.md

 ### QL for the Switch

-The network type specifies the QL for the switch.
+You can specify the ITU-T QL for the switch.
 You can specify one of the following values.
 The default is `option 1`.
 - `option 1` includes PRC, SSU-A, SSU-B, SEC and DNU.
 - `option 2 generation 1` includes PRS, STU, ST2, ST3, SMC, ST4, RES and DUS.
 - `option 2 generation 2` includes PRS, STU, ST2, ST3, TNC, ST3E, SMC, ST4, PROV and DUS.